ACCS STAR Student, Teacher rise above classroom duties - Mississippi's Best Community Newspaper

 The STAR Students designate the STAR Teacher for their school and McSwain chose her history teacher, Kristen Stokes.

-“She is the first that I’ve connected with since I came to (ACCS from Cathedral),” McSwain said of Stokes.
+“She is the first that I’ve connected with since I (started school at ACCS),” McSwain said of Stokes.
 “She has helped me with more than just school work.
 If I have questions about anything outside of that, she’s good at answering them in an unbiased way.”

 Stokes teaches junior and senior-level American history, American government, and economics.
 She has taught for a total of eight years, including five years at the former Trinity Episcopal School and three years at ACCS.